Thank you for reading our post, please rate this article at the end.

 To increase the support of the roof bows, you may reinforce them with 1-inch steel or aluminum angles on the inside.
 While this will significantly increase the roof’s strength, bending the angles to fit the bows’ shape is challenging and impossible without proper tools.

 Supports may also make installing the inside wall or roof covering harder.
-Due to this, you may want to consider installing the angle brackets to the sides of the bows, where they will be hidden behind the insulation.
+As a result, you may want to consider installing angle brackets on the sides of the bows, where they will be hidden behind the insulation.

 Kitchen partition & hatch